PlanetaryRobotics/IrisRoverPackage/GroundSoftware/Backend/cuberover/teleop_backend/README.md

         13. `cd CubeRover`
         14. `make TIR4`
         15. Note that it is OK and currently expected for the final `make` command to end in an error.
 What's important is to verify that inside of the current directory (which should be `CubeRover`), there should now be a directory named `py_dict`, and inside of that directory there should be three more directories: `channels`, `commands`, and `events`.
 Finally, the `py_dict/commands` directory should contain at least `Navigation.py` and `Response.py`.
+5. Install prerequisites for running the YAMCS test server:
+    1. `sudo apt update && sudo apt install -y openjdk-8-jre-headless maven`````
 ### Back-end verification
-Verifying the back-end requires three terminals.
-In all three terminals, the current working directory should be `<BACKEND_ROOT>`.
+Verifying the back-end requires four terminals.
+In all four terminals, the current working directory should be `<BACKEND_ROOT>`.
-1. In the first terminal, start the teleop_fake_server:
+1. In the first terminal, start the test YAMCS server:
+    ```bash
+    ./start_test_yamcs_server.sh
     ```
+2. In the second terminal, start the teleop_fake_rover:
+    ```bash
-    python3 cuberover/teleop_backend/teleop_fake_server.py --address 127.0.0.1 --port 5001 --generated_file_directory "../../FlightSoftware/Apps/fprime/CubeRover/py_dict"
+    python3 cuberover/teleop_backend/teleop_fake_rover.py --server-address 127.0.0.1 --server-port 10025 --response-port 10015 --generated_file_directory "../../FlightSoftware/Apps/fprime/CubeRover/py_dict"
     ```
-2. In the second terminal, start the teleop_backend:
+3. In the third terminal, start the teleop_backend:
+    ```bash
+    python3 cuberover/teleop_backend/teleop_backend_main.py \
+        --address 127.0.0.1 \
+        --port 8090 \
+        --yamcs_username "example" \
+        --yamcs_password "justanexample" \
+        --yamcs_instance "Astrobotic-M1" \
+        --yamcs_processor "realtime" \
+        --yamcs_command "/Astrobotic-M1/simple-udp-example-tc" \
+        --yamcs_parameter "/Astrobotic-M1/simple-udp-example-payload-tm" \
+        --generated_file_directory "../../FlightSoftware/Apps/fprime/CubeRover/py_dict"
     ```
-    python3 cuberover/teleop_backend/teleop_backend_main.py --address 127.0.0.1 --port 5001 --generated_file_directory "../../FlightSoftware/Apps/fprime/CubeRover/py_dict"
-    ```
-3. In the third terminal, start the teleop_fake_frontend:
+4. In the fourth terminal, start the teleop_fake_frontend:
-    ```
+    ```bash
     python3 cuberover/teleop_backend/teleop_fake_frontend.py
     ```
-4. With all three of these commands running, you should be seeing activity in all three terminals:
+5. With all three of these commands running, you should be seeing activity in all three terminals:
     - The terminal running `teleop_fake_frontend.py` will be spitting out the commands it is writing to the database
     - The terminal running `teleop_backend_main.py` will be spitting out updates as it pulls commands from the database, sends them out over TCP, and then writes status updates back to the database
-    - The terminal running `teleop_fake_server.py` will be spitting out how many bytes it receives when it reads data from it's TCP port, the parsed command it received, and whether sending the Response was successful.
+    - The terminal running `teleop_fake_rover.py` will be spitting out how many bytes it receives when it reads data from it's UDP port, the parsed command it received, and whether sending the Response was successful.

 Note that the `python3` command might not exist on your machine, particularly if you're running on Windows.
 In that case, confirm you have python 3.5 or newer installed by running `python --version`, and if that's the case then you can just replace `python3` in the above commands with `python`.
 If not, you need to install python 3.5 or newer.